Today, I complete 10 years of blogging. What a journey it has been!

 Differences across geographies and cultures exist on the surface – the way we look, the way we dress, what we eat and what language we speak.
 Scratch the surface and we all go through the same rigmarole of life – our emotional journeys are not very different.
 Sources of frustrations can be different, but our joys come from more or less the same sources.

 I was a typical science and technology student.
 And do not remember anything else that I studied throughout my student days.
 It is my travels that introduced me to the world of art, history and art history.
-It started with the observation that led to the curiosity that took me to reading about the art and history.
+It started with the observation that led to the curiosity that took me to read about art and history.
 In time, I took small courses in art history and now I am an eternal student of ancient Indian Art history.
 I do not think I am capable enough to write about it yet, but whenever I have attempted a post or two on Indian Arts, the response has been amazing and I hope to do it more often.

 Blogging connected me to so many diverse worlds both in the real and virtual world.
 I meet people who are unlike me from various walks of life.
 I receive e-mails from all corners of the world – appreciating, admiring, connecting and most of all telling me that I have managed to touch people I may never meet.
 In the offline world, people have acknowledged being aware of my work.
 And more importantly my thoughts.
 Could I have asked for more?
 I can only express my gratitude to all those whom I met on the way and e-way.
 Traveling, reading and writing and living in a place of your choice – is that not living a dream.